 The California Department of Social Services has cause to revoke or suspend any child care home license if possession and use of an illegal drug is found on the premises.
-A decision issued by the Office of Administrative Hearings, In re Emami, makes clear that any prolonged drug use or possession on the property of the licensed family child care home will be reason to revoke a license.
+A decision issued by the Office of Administrative Hearings, In re Emami, makes clear that any prolonged drug use or possession on the property of the licensed family child care home will be sufficient cause to revoke a license.
 In this case, the licensee’s husband had smoked and kept his supply of drugs for several years at the childcare facility, which also was their home.

 Health and Safety of Children

 The Administrative Law Judge declared that revocation of the license was necessary to protect the health and safety of the children.
-It was irrelevant whether at that time any child had come into contact, seen, or had been harmed by the illegal drug being stored in the facility.
-The potential that a child at the facility was to accidentally find the drug or come into contact with the drug-user while he was consuming it, was deemed to be a significant threat to the children.
+It was irrelevant whether at that time any child had come into contact, seen, or been harmed by the illegal drug being stored in the facility.
+The potential that a child at the facility was to accidentally find the drug or come into contact with the drug user while he was consuming it, was deemed to be a significant threat to the children.
 The licensee knew of her husband’s drug use at the facility but did little to try to stop this problem.
-Because of this, the Administrative Law Judge reasoned that the facility was unfavorable to the health, welfare and safety of the children and the parents who were engaging in their services.
+Because of this, the Administrative Law Judge reasoned that the facility was unfavorable to the health, welfare, and safety of the children and the parents who were engaging in their services.
 This was deemed to be in violation of California Code of Regulations, title 22, section 102417, subdivision (g).

 When faced with a situation such as this, the Department will employ a balancing test, which will weigh a variety of mitigating facts presented against the aggravating facts of the drug use.
 In this case, the Department put into consideration the licensee’s reputation with her clients, and whether any complaints had been filed against the facility in the past.
-Additionally, the Department will put a greater weight on steps that have been taken to reduce the drug use in the facility.
+Additionally, the Department will put greater weight on steps that have been taken to reduce drug use in the facility.
 For example, whether the husband was willing to go to rehab for his drug use, or whether the wife had proactively tried to remove the drugs.
-The licensee had not taken any action in stopping her husband from using the drug.
+The licensee had not taken any action to stop her husband from using the drug.
 It was also established, that the licensee would be unable to successfully put an end to her husband’s drug use, or be able to remove him from the house at all.
 Furthermore, the Department put the husband’s lack of responsibility, unwillingness to rehabilitate himself, and little evidence of him taking accountability for his actions into deliberation.

-Possession & Use Sufficient
+Possession & Use